Terms and Conditions

 It may be that you know in the consultation session that I am not the counsellor for you or decide that now is not the right time for you to have therapy.
 If this is the case there is no obligation to have a second session.

 Zoom is normally a reliable platform but we can discuss a preferred alternative platform if needed.
 We can switch to phone if possible should there be an internet failure though the signal is limited where I am.
 If a session is unable to continue the fee is £35 after the first 10 minutes if we’ve had less than half a session or full price if we’ve had more than half.

 I would generally see couples together in a session.
 If it seems useful then we may agree to have a week with members of the couple seen individually.
 Part of the contract for this is that anything discussed in individual sessions is shared with partner.

 Method of Payment

 Payment for sessions can be made at the end of each session or at the end of each month for work longer than 6 weeks, by arrangement.
 Payment is accepted via bank transfer.
 Fees are reviewed annually.

+I try to offer some flexibility if you can't make a session including the option to reschedule.
+Please let me know as soon as you can.
 If more than 2 cancellations are made in an 8 week period then the full session cost will be charged.
 Please try and let me know, preferably via email, if you discover you can’t make a session during the week or are ill.
+If you do not attend without first contacting me you will be liable for the full session cost.

 The UKCP (UK Council for Psychotherapy) and British Association for Counselling and Psychotherapy (BACP), both organisations I am a member of, require that all practicing counsellors undertake regular supervision with a professionally qualified supervisor.
 This is to ensure safe, professional practice and involves discussing my work with my supervisor.
 The supervisor is also bound by confidentiality and the BACP Ethical Framework.